Invitation and Registration

 Under the patronage of the Council of European Bishops' Conferences (CCEE)

-Organized under the patronage of the Council of European Bishops' Conferences (CCEE) in cooperation with the Research Group of the Department for Synodality at the Catholic Private University Linz and the European Taskforce of the CCEE, Puchberg opens up a space of experience to make the synodal path in Europe more concrete.
+Organized under the patronage of the Council of European Bishops’ Conferences (CCEE), in cooperation with the Research Group of the Department for Synodality at the Catholic Private University Linz and the European Taskforce of the CCEE, the symposium opens a shared space of encounter, inviting us to give more concrete shape to the synodal journey in Europe.
+Your expertise, your stories, and your hope will become sources of mutual exchange – of sharing experiences, learning together, and deepening our common path.

-Our common thread follows a clear dramaturgy: From the spiritual source via the rough reality of our continent to the concrete form of a Church that boldly embraces its mission.
-Our vision is a Church in mission that goes beyond itself – a Church that looks where everyone else looks away, and listens where everyone else stops listening.
+Our common journey unfolds along a clear and life-giving path: from the spiritual source, through the rugged realities of our continent, toward the concrete form of a Church that courageously embraces her mission.
+We envision a missionary Church that goes beyond herself – a Church that sees where others look away and listens where others fall silent.

-Everything begins with a fundamental attitude: In the liturgy, we do not celebrate a withdrawal from the world, but the “embrace of the world by God.”
-When God turns towards this world, reality does not become distant, but draws close.
-Here we discover Baptism not only as a rite of admission, but as an empowerment to participate in this divine embrace.
-We seek a liturgical practice that breathes this breadth and enables us to see the world through God’s eyes.
+Everything begins with a fundamental attitude: In the liturgy, we celebrate that God speaks to humanity as friends, entering into our lives and drawing us into relationship with himself.
+Such friendship calls us not to withdraw, but to embrace the world God has created.
+When God turns toward the world, reality does not recede but comes near.
+In this light, we discover Baptism not merely as a rite of initiation, but as an empowerment to share in this divine embrace.
+We seek a liturgical practice that breathes this expansiveness and allows us to see the world through the loving eyes of God.

-How can this attitude become permanently livable?
-We are practicing being a Church that consistently thinks its missionary orientation from a baptismal ecclesiology.
-It is not about cosmetic changes to structures, but about practicing a form of ecclesial existence as envisioned by the Council: What do ministries look like that truly serve?
-What do decision-making paths look like that take all the baptized seriously?
-We design structures that are not ends in themselves, but tools to open spaces for the missionary vision of Baptism in Europe.
+How can such an attitude become a lasting way of life?
+We are learning to be a Church that consistently draws its missionary impulse from a baptismal ecclesiology.
+This is not about cosmetic adjustments to structures, but about embodying the form of ecclesial life envisioned by the Vatican II.
+What do ministries look like that truly serve?
+What paths of discernment take every baptized person seriously?
+We shape structures not as ends in themselves, but as instruments that open spaces for living the missionary vision of Baptism in today’s Europe.

 Our Goal: